SupRiyA-Osman/Ir-sensor-/README.md

-int irpin = 7;        // Define the pin connected to the IR sensor int irvalue;          // Variable to store the value read from the IR sensor
+int irpin = 13;        // Define the pin connected to the IR sensor int irvalue;          // Variable to store the value read from the IR sensor

-void setup() {
+void setup() {  // initialize digital pin 13 as an output. pinMode(2, OUTPUT);
-  pinMode(irpin, INPUT);  // Set the IR pin as input Serial.begin(9600);     // Initialize serial communication at 9600 bps }
+}

+// the loop function runs over and over again forever

 void loop() {

-  irvalue = digitalRead(irpin);   // Read the value from the IR sensor Serial.print("irvalue=");       // Print label for the IR value Serial.print(irvalue);        // Print the actual IR value and move to a new line delay(500);                     // Small delay to make the output readable }
+   digitalWrite(2, HIGH); // turn the LED on (HIGH is the voltage level) delay(1000); // wait for a second digitalWrite(2, LOW); // turn the LED off by making the voltage LOW delay(1000); // wait for a second
+}